Please see Local Offer link for more information from Durham County Council.

 The school is committed to constantly reviewing and evaluating its practices, systems and curriculum provision.
 See School Policies on the homepage of the school website:

 STUDENTS WITH EDUCATION HEALTH AND CARE PLANS

 If your child currently has an EHCP plan an annual review will be conducted to review your child’s progress.
 You will also have the opportunity to review your child’s progress with school at an annual parents’ evening and also at an additional time throughout the academic year.

 Teachers are responsible for the progress of ALL students in their class.
-High quality first teaching is personalised to meet every child’s need.
+High quality first teaching and adaptive teaching is used to meet every child’s need.
 This is the first step in supporting students who may have Special Educational Needs and Disabilities (SEND).
 All children are challenged to do their very best.
 This is enough for most students to make progress.

 All students will be taught a broad and balanced curriculum; differentiated to the needs of each individual.
 Where children require extra support, specialist resources or extension materials, will be provided wherever possible.
 All students are known well by their form tutors, who develop strong relationships with them.
 Good behaviour and work is rewarded through the use of Classcharts, positive letters home and calls home.